Approximate Bilevel Difference Convex Programming for Bayesian Risk Markov Decision Processes: Background

-In consideration of the overly conservativeness in the robust MDP approach, risk-averse approach has been proposed to address the epistemic uncertainty.
-Risk-averse approach is originally proposed to address the aleatoric uncertainty that is due to the inherent stochasticity of the underlying MDP \cite{howard1972risk, ruszczynski2010risk, petrik2012approximate, osogami2012robustness}.
-It replaces the risk-neutral expectation by some general risk measures, such as conditional value-at-risk (CVaR, \cite{rockafellar2000optimization}).
-However, most of the existing approaches assume the agent has access to the true underlying MDP, and optimize some risk measures such as CVaR in that single MDP \cite{chow2014algorithms, tamar2015policy, tamar2015optimizing, sharma2019robust}.
-In this paper, we consider the offline planning problem in MDPs, where we only have access to a prior belief distribution over MDPs that is constructed by the offline data.
-It should be noted that offline planning problem has also been considered in \cite{duff2002optimal}, where the author proposes a Bayes-adaptive MDP (BA-MDP) formulation with an augmented state composed of the underlying MDP state and the posterior distribution of the unknown parameters.
-When the agent is equipped with the learned optimal policy and placed in a real environment, it behaves as if it is adapting to its surroundings.
-Mostly close to the problem setting in this work are \cite{rigter2021risk, lin2022bayesian}. \cite{rigter2021risk} optimizes a CVaR risk functional over the total cost and simultaneously addresses both epistemic and aleatoric uncertainty, while \cite{lin2022bayesian} considers a nested risk functional to ensure the time consistency of the obtained optimal policy.
+Apart from the overly conservative robust MDP approach which only considers the worst-case scenario, the risk-averse approach has been proposed to address the epistemic uncertainty, but with more flexibility in choosing the risk functional.
+Risk-averse approach is originally proposed to address the aleatoric uncertainty due to the inherent stochasticity of the underlying MDP (\citet{howard1972risk, ruszczynski2010risk, petrik2012approximate, osogami2012robustness}).
+It replaces the risk-neutral expectation by some general risk measures, such as conditional value-at-risk (CVaR, see \citet{rockafellar2000optimization}).
+However, most of the existing approaches assume the agent has access to the true underlying MDP, and optimize some risk measures such as CVaR in that single MDP (\citet{chow2014algorithms, tamar2015policy, tamar2015optimizing, sharma2019robust}).
+In this paper, we consider the offline planning problem in MDPs, where we only have access to prior belief distribution over MDPs that is constructed by the offline data.
+It should be noted that offline planning problem has also been considered by \citet{duff2002optimal}, where the author proposes a Bayes-adaptive MDP (BA-MDP) formulation with an augmented state composed of the underlying MDP state and the posterior distribution of the unknown parameters.
+Mostly close to the problem setting in this work are \citet{rigter2021risk, lin2022bayesian}. \citet{rigter2021risk} optimize a CVaR risk functional over the total cost and simultaneously addresses both epistemic and aleatoric uncertainty, while \citet{lin2022bayesian} consider a nested risk functional to ensure the time consistency of the obtained policy.